 FIELD DESCRIPTION YOUR INFO System Name Name of the Prestige (optional).
-Service Name (PPPoE Encapsulation) Enter the PPPoE service name if the ISP supplies one.
-Enter "any" if the ISP does not assign you one.
 Encapsulation PPPoE, RFC1483, PPPoA or ENET ENCAP.
 Multiplexing LLC-based or VC-based .
 If this information is not given, use the default.
 VPI Enter your Virtual Path Identifier here.
 VCI Enter your Virtual Channel Identifier here.
 My Login Enter the login name assigned by your ISP (for PPPoA/PPPoE only).
 My Password Enter the password associated with your ISP assigned My Login (for PPPoA/PPPoE only).
+Idle Timeout (PPPoE or PPP) Enter the time lapse, in seconds, before you automatically disconnect from the PPPoE or PPPoA server.
+IP Address Enter if your IP address if it is not dynamically assigned.
+Network Address Translation Full Feature, SUA Only or None.
+ENET ENCAP Gateway IP Address Gateway IP Address Enter when using ENET ENCAP Encapsulation.